City of Preston, Lancashire: Political control

-The council has been under Labour majority control since 2011.
+The council went under no overall control at the 2026 election.
+Labour are the largest party, and run the council as a minority administration.

 The first election to the enlarged Preston Borough Council created by the Local Government Act 1972 was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: